EncryptedSarah/EncryptedSarah.github.io/uniwork.md

 CMP314 focused on a wide veriety of networking concepts and introduced advanced technologies, methods, and protocols used by devices to communicate with eachother.

 **Assessment:**
 The assessment for this module involved conduscting a security evaluation of a network belonging to a fake company, Stark Inc. The requirements were to produce a report containing a detailed network diagram of the devices present on the network, a subnet table, an evaluation of any security weaknesses found, and a critical evaluation of the network design.
-My report for this assigment can be found [here](https://github.com/EncryptedSarah/encryptedsarah.github.io/blob/main/coursework/CMP314_SGardiner_Report.pdf)
+My report for this assigment can be found <a href="/coursework/CMP314_SGardiner_Report.pdf" class="image fit" type="application/pdf"> here </a>

 **Grade:** A